5 Common IELTS Lexical Resource Mistakes

 - Turn off your spell check when you write your essays and then turn it back on to count your errors!

-OK, so let’s summarise what we have just learned.
-The 5 most common IELTS Lexical Resource mistakes are:
+The 5 most common IELTS Lexical Resource mistakes: Summary

 - Poor paraphrasing (i.e. using too many words to paraphrase or using a poor synonym)